How to Claim Personal Injury for Whiplash

 If you receive medical treatment for whiplash, document it carefully.
 Also document anything negative that has resulted from the injury, whether it’s missed work, lost wages, pain and suffering, or insurance co-pays.
 Don’t delay in seeking treatment or filing a claim.
 Delaying with either can harm your case.

 Contact a personal injury attorney as soon as you can, and provide him or her with your documentation and your information.
-They’ll be able to help you put together your case and decide if you have an actionable case to take to court.
+They’ll be able to help you put together your whiplash injury claim and decide if you have an actionable case to take to court.

 This is particularly helpful if you’re filing an insurance claim because there’s no guarantee that the insurer will make good on your claim – leaving you on the hook for all your expenses.

 The sooner you talk to a lawyer, and the sooner you start preparing your case, the better off you’ll be in the long run and the more success you’ll have taking the involved parties to court, if necessary.
 There are no guarantees with the legal system, but you’ll dramatically improve your chances if you invoke the help of a qualified attorney early on in the process.

 Remember: time is of the essence.

 CONTACT WETTERMARK KEITH Personal Injury Lawyers

 If you have been injured in an accident and have suffered from whiplash or other conditions, it may be in your best interest to talk to a personal injury attorney.

 Contact the legal professionals at Wettermark Keith.
 We have decades of experience dealing with injuries from auto accidents, but more importantly, we genuinely care about you and your family and we want the best for you.